dhrubadc/SIDM-GTF/README.md

 constants.OUT_DIREC = out_direc
 ```

-Next we set up the initial NFW halo:
+Next, we set up the initial NFW halo.

 ```python
 ln_r_edge, u = initial_conditions.set_up_initial_conditions(r_first)
 ```
 A truncated NFW can also be set up by providing additional arguments r_t and n.

-The initial state of the system is now created with all relevant state variables:
+The initial state of the system is now created with all relevant state variables.

 ```python
 state_init = state.state_from_unknowns(ln_r_edge, u)
 ```

-Finally, the halo is evolved until the central density is greater than constants.RHO_STOP
+Finally, the halo is evolved until the central density is greater than constants.RHO_STOP.

 ```python
 start_time = time.perf_counter()